Snowshoe trail Simplon Pass

 • Carry a map with you.
 Download the complete description of the hiking trail with a large-scale map by clicking "Print" at the top right of the page.

-• Use only marked hiking trails and observe all signs and instructions - for your own safety, to protect grazing animals and out of respect for wildlife.
+• Use only marked hiking trails and observe all signs and instructions – for your own safety, to protect grazing animals, and out of respect for wildlife.

-• Plan your hike carefully: consider the required fitness level of all participants, weather forecasts, and seasonal dependencies.
+• Plan your hike carefully: consider the fitness level required by all participants, weather forecasts, and seasonal dependencies.

-• Weather conditions in the mountains can change very quickly and without warning.
+• Weather conditions can change very quickly and without warning in the mountains.
 Appropriate clothing and sufficient provisions (food and drink) are very important.
 In unstable weather, it is better to turn back early.

 • Do not go on glaciers without a mountain guide.

-• Observe warning signals indicating dangers.
+• Observe warning signs indicating dangers.

 Map